 It is our hope that raising young leaders in the faith formative community of camp can be a place where real change in the world and church can begin.
 By exploring systemic racism we hope to inspire campers to a greater sense of responsibility to make change as they grow into adults of faith and leaders in the church and world.

 Our intent is to equip participants to see the world with new eyes of faith and to be able to evaluate where they currently or someday might serve as gatekeepers and people-in-charge and work to reform broken systems.
 Time will be spent equipping campers on how to host or engage courageous conversations for the sake of the Gospel.

 In 2016 participants from Oregon, Texas, Missouri, Illinois, Wisconsin, and Pennsylvania responded to advertising & personal invitation and traveled to New Era, Michigan to experience Bridge Builders.
+In 2017 we hosted campers from Texas, Nebraska, Iowa, Minnesota, and Pennsylvania as well.
 Once at Stony Lake, they joined youth from Michigan congregations to grow in faith, grow as leaders, and grow in their understanding of racism.
 Take a moment and review the testimonies of campers inspired by this program.